-Jamaican Oxtail Stew is a rich and savory yet spicy beef stew.
+Jamaican Oxtail is a rich and savory yet spicy beef dish.
 It usually has butter beans in it, and sometimes some other vegetables.
 The beef is usually cooked until it is falling off the bones.
 It is generally served with rice.
-This recipe is my improved version of Jamaican Oxtail Stew, cooked in a crock pot.
+This recipe is my improved version of Jamaican Oxtail, cooked in a crock pot.
 Since I marinate the meat overnight, and cook the dish in a Crock-pot (slow cooker) overnight, you need to start about two days ahead of when you plan to serve this.
-Jamaican Oxtail Stew can also be made in a pressure cooker, which shortens the time needed.
+Jamaican Oxtail can also be made in a pressure cooker, which shortens the time needed.
 I will document the pressure cooker method at a later time.

 Most recipes used canned butter beans.
-The canning process for beans tends to leave them mushy and removes much of their natural flavor, so I much prefer using either dried beans, that I reconstitute and cook, or fresh beans, or, as in this recipe, frozen beans.
+The canning process for beans tends to leave them mushy and removes much of their natural flavor, so I much prefer using either dried beans, that I reconstitute and cook, or fresh beans, or frozen beans, which are easier to find.

-Most Oxtail stew recipes cook all their vegetables for the full time with the meat, this ends up producing overly mushy vegetables.
-In this recipe we will cook the vegetables separately at the end then combine all together to produce the finished stew.
+Most Oxtail recipes cook all their vegetables for the full time with the meat, this ends up producing overly mushy vegetables.
+In this recipe we will cook the vegetables separately at the end then combine all together to produce the finished dish.